sachinsu/sachinsu.github.io/work_journal/journal2021.md

        - Implementing security and cross-cutting concerns like security and authorization on every internal service can require significant development effort.
 A possible approach is to have those services within the Docker host or internal cluster to restrict direct access to them from the outside, and to implement those cross-cutting concerns in a centralized place, like an API Gateway.
        - Coupling - Without API Gateway, Client apps are coupled to the internal services.
 Any changes in internal services directly impact clients.
        - Security - Api Gateway can handle security aspects required for endpoints exposed to outside world
-       - Cross cutting concerns - Authorisation , TLS/SSL can be handled at API Gateway layer.
+       - Cross cutting concerns - Authorisation, TLS/SSL can be handled at API Gateway layer.

     - Features of API Gateway,
         - Reverse proxy or gateway routing.
 The API Gateway offers a reverse proxy to redirect or route requests (layer 7 routing, usually HTTP requests) to the endpoints of the internal microservices.
         - Requests aggregation.
 As part of the gateway pattern you can aggregate multiple client requests (usually HTTP requests) targeting multiple internal microservices into a single client request.
         - Cross-cutting concerns or gateway offloading. like
             - Authentication and authorization
             - Service discovery integration
             - Response caching
             - Retry policies, circuit breaker, and QoS
             - Rate limiting and throttling
             - Load balancing
             - Logging, tracing, correlation
             - RT or NRT Monitoring of API Traffic
             - Headers, query strings, and claims transformation
             - IP allowlisting

         - reference: https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/direct-client-to-microservice-communication-versus-the-api-gateway-pattern